sensu-plugins/sensu-plugins.github.io/development/developer_guidelines.md

 ## Dependency Management

 Dependencies (ruby gems, packages, etc) and other requirements should be declared in the header of the plugin/handler file.
 Try to use the standard library or the same dependencies as other plugins to keep the stack as small as possible.
 If you have questions about using a specific gem feel free to ask.

 ## Vagrant Boxes

-There is a [Vagrantfile][4] in each repo with shell provisioning that will setup the major versions of Ruby using RVM and a sensu gemset for each if you wish to use it.
-To get started install [Vagrant][5] then type `vagrant up` in the root directory of the repo or using [GIR]9https://github.com/sensu-plugins/GIR) type `rake vagrant:up plugin=<app>` from the PROJECT_DIRECTORY.
-Once it is up type `vagrant ssh` `rake vagrant:up plugin=<app>` to remote into the box and then `cd /vagrant && bundle install` to set all necessary dependencies.
+There is a [Vagrantfile][4] in each repo with shell provisioning that is capable of seting up  the major versions of Ruby using RVM and a sensu gemset for each if you wish to use it.
+To get started install [Vagrant][5] then type `vagrant up` in the root directory of the repo or using [GIR][11] typee `rake vagrant:up plugin=<app>` from the PROJECT_DIRECTORY.
+Once it is up type `vagrant ssh` or `rake vagrant:up plugin=<app>` to remote into the box and then `cd /vagrant && bundle install` to set all necessary dependencies.

-The box currently defaults to Ruby 2.1.4 but has 1.9.3 and 2.0.0 are available as well, just uncomment them from the install script.
+The box currently defaults to Ruby 2.1.4 but 1.9.3 and 2.0.0 are available for installation as well, just uncomment them from the install script.
 See the file comments for further details.

 ## Testing

 ### Linting

-Only pull requests passing Rubocop will be merged.
+**Only pull requests passing Rubocop will be merged.**

-Rubocop is used to lint the style of the ruby plugins.
-This is done to standardize the style used within these plugins, and ensure high quality code.
-Most [current rules][6] are currently in effect.
+Rubocop is used to lint the ruby plugins.
+This is done to standardize the style used within these plugins and ensure high quality code.
+Most [current rules][6] are in effect.
 No linting is done on Ruby code prior to version 2x.
 See the [.travis.yml][7] and [Rakefile][8] templates in GIR as they are autogenerated upon initial repo creation and may be updated at any given time.

 Ruby 1.9.2 and 1.8.7 support has been dropped, the plugins may still function with these versions but no tests will be run against them nor will code, such as hashes, be specifically written or enforced to ensure backwards compatibility.